 Find out how Strike Graph makes the SOC 2 process painless.
 Schedule a demo today.

 A risk assessment is a key element of many security frameworks, most notably, SOC 2, HIPAA, ISO 27001, and NIST.
 The risk assessment is beneficial in multiple ways: it can lead you to the exact policies you will need to create, as well as identify the repeatable controls appropriate for your organization.
 The completed risk assessment also serves as a required control for many frameworks.

-Unless you have a customer asking for a specific certification or attestation today, there is no reason to pigeon hole yourself into one framework.
-Having a strong foundational security program sets you up for success with any framework: ISO, SOC, NIST, CIS, HIPPA, PCI, or others.
-Phase in the right way with a risk based approach!
+Unless you have a customer asking for a specific certification or attestation today, there is no reason to pigeonhole yourself into one framework.
+Having a strong foundational security program sets you up for success with any framework: ISO, SOC, NIST, CIS, HIPAA, PCI DSS, or others.
+Phase in the right way with a risk-based approach!
 Then, when ready, you can adapt your security program to the most appropriate framework.